Smurf/g1_tank/README.md

 ### 02-twitch-control

-This is a more complex example where the tank camera output is sent to a twitch.tv stream and can be controlled by chat.
+A more complex example where the tank camera output is sent to a twitch.tv stream and can be controlled by chat.

 ### 03-web-control